inlbk/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Clean the environment and set the working directory.

-3. Create a directory named HARdata into which to download the data if one does not yet exist.
+3. If it does not yet exist, create a directory named HARdata into which to download the data.

 4. Download the zip data file (found at the URL "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip”) into a temporary file.